It is important for those who are in quarantine or isolation to follow instructions to protect others from coronavirus infection.

 The at-home isolation of a patient with a laboratory-confirmed COVID-19 infection will end after one symptom-free day, but no sooner than one week after the sample was taken.
 The decision to end isolation is made by a doctor.
 The patient must call the infectious diseases nurse at the health centre during office hours tel. +358 (0)16 322 2064.
 The nurse will pass the information on to an infection specialist or the doctor responsible for infectious diseases to obtain a permission to end isolation.

-The Government has urged people over 70 years of age and travellers returning to Finland from abroad to stay in quarantine-like conditions.
+The Government has urged travellers returning to Finland from a risk area to stay in quarantine-like conditions.
 In quarantine-like conditions, close contact with other people should be avoided.
 Similarly, going outside the home must be avoided.
 If it is necessary to go to a shop, pharmacy or any place else, this must be done when few other people are about.
 Other people must be kept at a distance of two metres.

 10 instructions for those in quarantine or isolation